aeoluswing/flask/README.md

 Docker Container
 ----------------

-Launching the flask app via docker container,the port 5000(by default) should bind to specific port.
+As launching the flask instance via docker container,the container port (5000 by default) should bind to specific port.For example:

+    docker run -it -p 5000:5000 aeoluswing/flask:python3.6.5-alpine

 Links
 ----------------